tardate/LittleCodingKata/ubuntu/boot-repair/README.md

 I briefly considered just blowing the whole install away and maybe trying [Linux Mint](https://linuxmint.com/) on the machine, but I hate leaving problems undiagnosed.

 Googling the symptoms didn't reveal any specific known issue.
-Just a few "similar issues from 2022 and earlier.
+Just a few "similar" issues from 2022 and earlier.

 I first checked BIOS (1.35.0) settings, but no issues there.